 Each ejaculation from a man contains 30-300 million sperm, but each of these little swimmers has a tough journey to meet an egg.
 Mortality rate for sperm is quite high, and only a few dozen sperm even make it to the egg.
 A woman’s vagina is an acidic environment, which is good for fending off bacteria and viruses, but can be bad news for sperm.
 The first obstacle is cervical mucus which can stop all but the strongest sperm.
 Once they make it into the uterus, they have a 50% chance of choosing the right fallopian tube.

 Besides that, it’s a long journey for a sperm to travel through the uterus, to the fallopian tube.
-Sperm are approximately 0.05 milimeters in length (0.002 inches) and have to travel roughly 18 cm (7.09 inches).
-The fastest sperm travel at the rate of about 2.5cm (almost 1 inch) every 15 minutes meaning it can take anywhere from 45 minutes to 12 hours for sperm to reach the The Fallopian tubes connect the ovaries with the uterus; they are lined with small, hair-like protrusions called cilia and transport the egg to the womb..
+Sperm are approximately 0.05 millimeters in length (0.002 inches) and have to travel roughly 18 cm (7.09 inches).
+The fastest sperm travel at the rate of about 2.5cm (almost 1 inch) every 15 minutes meaning it can take anywhere from 45 minutes to 12 hours for sperm to reach the fallopian tubes.

 Eggs May Be Older

 Women are born with millions of eggs in each of her ovaries.
 Many eggs will die immediately, and the number of eggs decreases steadily as you age.
 It’s estimated that by the age of 30, only 72,000 viable eggs remain.
 Egg quality also declines with age.